opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 supported.
 Any request for a metadata level of "none" will be responded to with the "minimal" metadata level, as per the standard.

-There are two main ways of requesting a specific format:
+There are 2 main ways of requesting a specific format:

 * in the `Accept` header
 * in the `$format` query parameter